PoisotLab/ms_networkary_classifiers/README.md

-We establish that due to the low prevalence of interactions, even poor classifiers applied to food web data will reach a high accuracy; this is because the measure is dominated by the accidental correct predictions of negatives.
+We establish that due to the low prevalence of interactions, even poor classifiers applied to food web data will reach a high accuracy; this is because the measure is dominated by the accidentally correct predictions of negatives.
 On simulated confusion matrices with ranges of imbalance that are credible for ecological networks, MCC had the most desirable behavior, and informedness is a linear measure of classifier skill.
-By performing simulations with four models and an ensemble,we show that informedness and ROC-AUC are consistently high on network data, and that MCC and PR-AUC are more accurate measures of the effective performance of the classifier.
+By performing simulations with four models and an ensemble, we show that informedness and ROC-AUC are consistently high on network data, and that MCC and PR-AUC are more accurate measures of the effective performance of the classifier.
 Finally, by measuring the structure of predicted networks, we highlight an interesting paradox: the models with the